washingtonyachtclub/documents/WYC_Policies.md

 Keelboat Skipper ratings do not expire.

 #### Rig Ratings
 A keelboat skipper may obtain a specialty rating allowing for the use of the Cal 3-30 or San Juan 30 sailboats, subject to the restrictions on these boats in Article I - Section A.6. of the Policies.
-This rating may be awarded by a Designated Keelboat Chief, and requires proficiency in sailing the larger boats as well as use of the inboard engine specific to the boat for which the rating is given.
+This rating may be awarded by a KB Designated Chief, and requires proficiency in sailing the larger boats as well as use of the inboard engine specific to the boat for which the rating is given.

 #### Ithaka Skipper
 A keelboat skipper is eligible to be elected an Ithaka Skipper by a 2/3 majority vote at a General Meeting.
 This designation allows the Ithaka Skipper to skipper the Swan 441 when approved by a vote at a General Meeting, and subject to any other restrictions on the use of the Swan 441 imposed by the Executive Council, Commodores, or a majority vote of Members at a General Meeting.